In This Article

 Meet the Expert

-Warm, comfortable, and inviting, this design style is characterized by extensive gardens, thatched roofs, and rustic interiors full of wood and antique furniture that hold a lot of character.
+Warm, comfortable, and inviting, this design style is characterized by extensive gardens, thatched roofs, and rustic interiors full of wood and character-filled antique furniture.

 What is English Cottage Design?